Some Planets Are Louder than Others

 Advancement/Retreat is Terminology of Arabic Origin

 I adopt the Arabic terminology for the technique which uses the language of advancement (‘iqbal) and retreat (‘idbar).
-This terminology readily captures both the physical phenomena of the planet advancing toward the key crosshairs of the location and then retreating.
+This terminology readily captures the physical phenomena of the planet advancing toward the key crosshairs of the location and then retreating.
 It also captures the most salient indication I’ve observed related to it, which is that of increasing and decreasing loudness across life circumstances.
 The Greek terminology in which it is characterized as busy (chrematistikos) is also helpful.

 Busy-ness in Hellenistic Astrology

 Valens gives a good thorough exposition of advancement in Book III, Chapter 2 of the Anthology.
 The chapter is dedicated to explaining the concept which for Valens defines the “operative”, “average”, and “inoperative” degrees (not to be confused with the operative and inoperative places which are another matter).
 Valens finds the operative and inoperative degrees by dividing the distance into thirds by zodiacal degrees.
 For instance, if there were 120 degrees between two angles, then each third would be 40 degrees in length.

 Then it is necessary to take the distance in degrees from the Ascendant to the IC (moving in the order of the signs), to consider one-third of that total distance to be the “operative” degrees in the configuration of the angles, and to consider the stars in these degrees, whether benefics or malefics, to be powerful.
 (Valens, Anthologies, Book III, Ch.
 2, Riley trans., 2010, p.
 59)

 He instructs to make the same type of division between each of the angles.
 He describes the power of the thirds as follows.